ashish1993utd/Audit-Risk-Prediction-for-a-Financial-Firm/README.md

 We have found best parameters for each model using Grid Search Cross Validation and at the end compared all the models to find the best one out of all.

+In second phase of this project we have used Ensemble models and Principal Component Analysis

 ## Technologies and Tools
 * Python
 * mglearn